B*Witched: 1996–1998: Formation and B*Witched

 All four members of B*Witched knew each other vaguely from dancing at Digges Lane dance studios in Dublin.
 Sinéad O'Carroll met Keavy Lynch in a garage in the Dublin suburb of Finglas, where Keavy was working as a part-time mechanic.
 The two of them became friends after talking about music and the idea of being in a band.
 Lindsay Armaou met Keavy at a kickboxing class.
 In 1996, Keavy, Sinéad, and Keavy's twin sister Edele decided to put a group together, originally called Butterfly Farm.
 They later became a four-piece when Armaou joined.

 The group initially used the name Sister, before settling on B*Witched.
 The band members deliberately cultivated a tomboy image and, in order to appeal to a younger audience, understated their ages in their early years.
 Edele and Keavy's older brother Shane Lynch (of the band Boyzone) helped the group find a manager, Kim Glover, who signed the group to Glowworm Records, the Epic Records label she ran, in 1997.
 The label's co-head, Ray "Madman" Hedges, produced all of B*Witched's releases.
 The group's first ever gig was in Thompsons Garage in Belfast, during which their microphones did not work.
 The group's management insisted on making Edele the lead singer of the group, which was a source of tension among the other members who felt sidelined and undervalued.
 Keavy said that her feelings of being overshadowed by her sister within the group, along with the pressures of the music industry, quickly took a toll on her mental health.

-B*Witched released their debut single "C'est la Vie" on 25 May 1998, prior to their first show at Lawmuir Primary School in Bellshill as part of Jobee's 20-year anniversary.
-Despite mixed reviews, it reached number one on the UK Singles Chart, making B*Witched became the youngest girl group to have a number one in the UK (a feat that has since been surpassed by the Sugababes and Little Mix).
+B*Witched released their debut single "C'est la Vie" on 25 May 1998.
+It reached number one on the UK Singles Chart, making B*Witched the youngest girl group to have a number one in the UK (a feat that has since been surpassed by the Sugababes and Little Mix).
 Following its release in the United States, the song went to number nine on the Billboard Hot 100.
 Subsequent singles "Rollercoaster", "To You I Belong" and "Blame It on the Weatherman" also topped the UK chart.
 They also performed the theme song for the Saturday morning cartoon Sabrina: The Animated Series.
 Their self-titled debut album, released in October 1998, reached number three on the UK Albums Chart and was certified 2× Platinum in the UK.
 The album also peaked at number 12 on the US Billboard 200 and was certified Platinum in the US.